SailingGeographer/DataGovernance/README.md

 # DataGovernance
-Data governance materials and presentations
+Data governance materials and presentations prepared by me including materials to support a major database migration from Oracle to PostgeSQL.
+I led that effort for USFS Region 9 and 15 Units.
+I was the Data Governance lead for Region 9 and prepared and presented several data governance presentations.
+My Data Governance psotion included the SDE Adminisrater responsibilities for the entire region.